yustudio/react-todos/README.md

 ## Other references:
 * https://facebook.github.io/react/docs/thinking-in-react.html
-"Thiking in React" facebook react official tutorial article.
+"Thinking in React" facebook react official tutorial article.
 This is a great starting point to help someone coming from Angular to adept to React way of divide and conque problem.
 * https://www.youtube.com/watch?v=MhkGQAoc7bc&list=PLoYCgNOIyGABj2GQSlDRjgvXtqfDxKm5b
 Comprehensive tutorial on React.